 Complicated access patterns make it hard to achieve storage system efficiency, and automation becomes an absolute necessity in order to control costs.
 Machine learning-assisted automated data placement technology from software-defined storage solutions can be leveraged for this purpose.

-Whether one is using block-level tiering or file-level tiering, it is important to ensure that data placement happens dynamically as an ongoing process.
+It is important to ensure that data placement happens dynamically as an ongoing process.
 Data placement is not a one-time activity.
-Based on block-level access temperatures or file-level policies, there needs to be constant observability of changing patterns so that data can be moved accordingly between storage media during normal business operations.
+Based on access temperatures, there needs to be constant observability of changing patterns so that data can be moved accordingly between storage media during normal business operations.

 In a nutshell, anything that can be automated should be automated, especially for the IT personnel where a good majority of their time is needed on business-driving projects.
 Automation can and should be a key part of the overall storage management and administration strategy.
 By using the comprehensive automation capabilities of software-defined storage, you can reduce time spent on repetitive manual tasks, streamline and accelerate workflows, enhance productivity, and improve service levels.

-Contact DataCore to learn how our software-defined storage solutions for block, file, and object storage environments can help automate storage management operations for your team, enabling you to focus on what is important for your organization.
+Contact DataCore to learn how our software-defined storage solutions for core, edge, and cloud environments can help automate storage management operations for your team, enabling you to focus on what is important for your organization.